stonehedgelabs/snuper/README.md

-The `scrape` workflow launches provider-specific collectors that enumerate the day’s playable events, normalize metadata (teams, start times, selections), and write snapshots to `output_dir/<provider>/events/<league>/<league>-YYYYMMDD.json`.
-Snapshots are timestamped and never overwritten; reruns append a new file for comparison.
+The `scrape` workflow launches provider-specific collectors that enumerate the day’s playable events, normalize metadata (teams, start times, selections), and write snapshots to `<fs_sink_dir>/<provider>/events/YYYYMMDD-<league>.json` when `--sink=fs`.
+When `--sink=rds` or `--sink=cache`, the same payload is persisted to the selected backend instead (see Output), allowing monitors to bootstrap without local files.
+Snapshots are timestamped and never overwritten; reruns append a new record for comparison.

 ### `monitor`

-The `monitor` workflows read the latest `scrape` snapshot for each provider and league, reuse the stored selection IDs, and stream live odds into JSONL files under `output_dir/<provider>/events/odds/`.
+The `monitor` workflows read the latest `scrape` snapshot for each provider and league, reuse the stored selection IDs, and stream live odds into JSONL files under `<fs_sink_dir>/<provider>/odds/`.
 Runners emit heartbeat entries when the feed is idle so that quiet games remain traceable.
+When `--sink=rds` is supplied, the same deltas are persisted into the configured table and snapshots are copied to the `<table>_snapshots` companion for replaying historical states.

 > Note that the usage of JSON files on disk is a local development feature.